moonbeam-foundation/xcm-sdk/packages/sdk/README.md

 The Moonbeam XCM SDK enables developers to easily transfer assets between chains, either between parachains or between a parachain and the relay chain, within the Polkadot/Kusama ecosystem.
 With the SDK, you don't need to worry about determining the multilocation of the origin or destination assets or which extrinsics are used on which networks to send XCM transfers.

-The XCM SDK offers helper functions, that provide a very simple interface to execute XCM transfers between chains in the Polkadot/Kusama ecosystem.
+The XCM SDK offers helper functions that provide a very simple interface to execute XCM transfers between chains in the Polkadot/Kusama ecosystem.
 In addition, the XCM config package allows any parachain project to add their information in a standard way, so they can be immediately supported by the XCM SDK.

 # Documentation